DarrylD/Backbone.global/README.md

 });
 ```

-Typical view using initialized to set up subscribers (which will get pretty sloppy after a while) :
+Typical view using initialize to set up subscribers (which will get pretty sloppy after a while) :

 ```javascript
 var SomeView = Backbone.View.extend({